SaschaWillems/Vulkan/README.md

 All required headers and libs are included in the repository, building the examples should work out of the box.

+The repository also contains a few Android examples to get started, check the [Android readme](./android/README.md) for details.

 ## Examples

 ### Triangle